SteveClement/CV/bio.md

 Further on Steve is a strong advocate for Free and Open Source Soft-/Hard-ware in a world with fewer intellectual boundaries.
 With over 20 years of experience in the field of technologies, start-ups and hacking his interests have centred around threat sharing communities and efficient threat intelligence sharing in general.
 Together with a varied team of experts at CIRCL he is looking forward to having unified and standardized mechanisms of a technical and non-technical nature, to ease the information security data exchange via flexible but viable standards.

+Meet Steve Clement, a veteran security engineer integral to Luxembourg's House of CyberSecurity (LHC) since 2008.
+Specializing in Unix system security, like Linux and OpenBSD, Steve's passion lies in sharing knowledge within the information security community.

+He tracks global cyber strategy and governance trends, focusing on enhancing threat information sharing across a connected world.
+With over 20 years of experience in technology, start-ups, and hacking, Steve advocates for Free and Open Source Software/Hardware to break down barriers.

+At LHC, Steve aids private sector incidents and supports cybercrime victims, affirming the pivotal role of efficient indicator of compromise (IoC) sharing schemes in robust IT strategies.
+Collaborating with experts, he aims to standardize and streamline technical and non-technical information security data exchange for a safer digital future.

 Biz Bios:

 Steve Clement has been working as a CyberSecurity Engineer at Security Made in Luxembourg since its creation in 2010.